Skip to contents

 Multiple models side by side

 Pass a list of lm() fits.
-The default column layout places each model in its own panel under a centered spanner label showing the model name; sub-columns (B / SE / p) are shared across the spanner.
+The default column layout places each model in its own panel under a centered spanner label showing the model name; sub-columns (B / SE / p) are repeated under the spanner.
 When dependent variables differ across models and the user did not supply labels (model_labels = or named list), the bare DV name is lifted into the spanner automatically:

 m_wellbeing <- lm(wellbeing_score ~ age + sex + smoking,